 Are the vaccines tested on people with autoimmune conditions like scleroderma?

 Given the rarity of scleroderma it is unlikely that any of the vaccine trial volunteers are people living with this condition.

 Some of the vaccine developers have not excluded people with autoimmune conditions from participating in their trials unless they have a weakened immune system because of the ‘immunosuppressive’ medicines they are receiving as treatments.
 This is likely to be because these individuals would have lower antibody responses used as a readout to measure the effectiveness of a vaccine.
-At present there is no data suggesting that the vaccine performance would be different in people with autoimmunity.

-Covid-19 can be an extremely serious illness in certain groups of the population including the elderly, or those who are clinically extremely vulnerable with serious underlying health conditions.
+COVID-19 can be an extremely serious illness in certain groups of the population including the elderly, or those who are clinically extremely vulnerable with serious underlying health conditions.
 If you are within one of these groups, and you are concerned about receiving the vaccine you should discuss this with your medical practitioner.

 Vaccination is currently the surest way to reduce your chances of becoming seriously unwell if you contract the coronavirus.
 The government has provided the following information which gives more advice on who should be first offered the vaccine.